Vanderbilt University: Athletics

 Vanderbilt is a founding member of the Southeastern Conference and for a half-century has been the conference's only private school.
-The university fields six men's and ten women's intercollegiate teams and has won five NCAA championships.
+The university fields six men's and ten women's intercollegiate teams and has won six NCAA championships.
 With about 7,000 undergraduates, the school is also the smallest in the conference; the SEC's next-smallest school, Mississippi State University, has nearly twice as many undergraduate students.
 Additionally, the school has outside conference memberships in two women's sports that the SEC does not sponsor.
 The women's lacrosse team plays in the American Athletic Conference.
-In bowling, a sport which the NCAA sanctions only for women, Vanderbilt is a member of the single-sport Southland Bowling League.
+In bowling, a sport which the NCAA sanctions only for women, Vanderbilt is a member of Conference USA.
 Conversely, Vanderbilt is the only SEC school not to field teams in softball and volleyball, though the university plans to reintroduce the latter during the 2025–26 academic year.

-Men's and women's tennis and baseball are traditionally Vanderbilt's strongest sports.
-Both basketball teams play in quirky Memorial Gym, built in 1952.
-The homecourt advantage Vanderbilt has enjoyed has been nicknamed "Memorial Magic".
+Both basketball teams play in Memorial Gym, built in 1952.
+Vanderbilt's home court advantage has been nicknamed "Memorial Magic".